Nong Lu

 Nong Lu (หนองลู) is a sub-district (tambon) of Sangkhla Buri district of Kanchanaburi province, Thailand.
 The name is Karen and refers to the palm used for roofing.
 It is located near the border with Myanmar.
-Nong Lu covers the main town of the district, which is often known by the district's name as Sangkhlaburi (สังขละบุรี); the municipality (thesaban tambon) is officially known as Wangka (วังกะ).
+Nong Lu covers the main town of the district, which is often known by the district's name as Sangkhlaburi (สังขละบุรี); the municipality (thesaban) is officially known as Wangka (วังกะ).

 Nong Lu is best known for the Uttamanusorn Bridge, the longest wooden bridge in Thailand, which connects the town of Sangkhla Buri to the Mon village of Ban Wangka.
 Other locations in the tambon are Wat Saam Prasob, a partially submerged temple, the Three Pagodas Pass which serves as the main pass into Myanmar, and Wat Wang Wiwekaram, a Buddhist temple built in 1953, and moved to Ban Wangka in 1985.

 History

 According to legend, the Buddhist monk Tong Su settled in the area after a pilgrimage to Burma.
 His reputation for curing people drew in a crowd who settled along the Songkalia, Khwae Noi and other rivers.
-The border area of Thailand and Myanmar (Burma), was settled by Karen and Thai people.
+The border area of Thailand and Myanmar, was settled by Karen and Thai people.
 From the 16th century onwards, Mon started to move into the area from Burma.
 Until 1948, all received Thai citizenship.

 After the independence of Burma, Mon started to emigrate to the area as stateless citizens from June 1949 onwards.
-They were given permission to stay and work in the border provinces only.
-Nowadays, the different ethnic groups along with other refugees from Myanmar, live together in the Nong Lu sub-district.
+They were allowed to live and work only in the border provinces.
+Nowadays, these different ethnic groups along with other refugees from Myanmar, live together in the Nong Lu sub-district.

-In the 1980s, it was decided to built the Vajiralongkorn Dam on the Khwae Noi River to generate hydroelectricity.
-The villages were flooded in June 1984 by the construction of the dam, and the population was resettled several kilometres further on higher ground.
+The Vajiralongkorn Dam was constructed between 1979 and 1984 on the Khwae Noi River to generate hydroelectricity.
+Konkoita and several other villages were flooded in June 1984 by the construction of the dam, and their populations were resettled several kilometres further on higher ground.
 Wat Saam Prasob, the main temple of the old town of Sangkhla Buri has remained visible even though it is partially submerged.

 The Nong Lu sub-district was established on 2 March 1995.
 The economy is mainly based on agriculture, and tourism.
 It can be reached by Highway 322, and is located in a mountainous area with some plains.
 The soil fertility is low.